Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: The Medium security level attempts to mitigate XSS by implementing a server-side blacklist that searches for and blocks the literal string `<script`.
 This is an insecure design pattern because it fails to account for alternative HTML execution contexts.
 By utilizing an `<img>` tag with an `onerror` event handler, an attacker can execute JavaScript without ever using a `<script>` tag.
 Prepending `</select>` to the payload forces the browser to break out of the intended dropdown menu element, allowing the subsequent image tag to be rendered and the malicious event handler to fire.

-Explanation of why the Low level payload failed: The Low payload used a standard <script> tag.
-The Medium level utilizes a server-side stripos() function to strictly blacklist and remove the literal string <script.
+Explanation of why the Low level payload failed: The Low payload used a standard `<script>` tag.
+The Medium level utilizes a server-side stripos() function to strictly blacklist and remove the literal string `<script`.

 ### Security Level: High